 Don't confuse laminaria with other types of seaweed or with chemicals found in seaweed, such as algin and carrageenan.
 These are not the same.

 Possibly Ineffective for

-Taking laminaria by mouth during breast-feeding is LIKELY UNSAFE because laminaria might contain some poisonous chemicals.
+Breast-feeding: Taking laminaria by mouth as a supplement while breast-feeding is likely unsafe.
+Laminaria might contain toxic chemicals.
+Avoid use.

 Digoxin (Lanoxin) interacts with LAMINARIA

 Laminaria contains large amounts of potassium.
-Large amounts of potassium can increase the effects and side effects of digoxin (Lanoxin).
-Do not take laminaria if you are taking digoxin (Lanoxin).
+Large amounts of potassium can increase the effects and side effects of digoxin.

 Medications for high blood pressure (ACE inhibitors) interacts with LAMINARIA

 Laminaria contains large amounts of potassium.
 Some medications for high blood pressure can increase potassium levels in the blood.
 Taking laminaria along with some medications for high blood pressure might cause too much potassium in the blood.